yaarilab/Maccac_VDJbase_annotation_new/README.md

-# VDJbase IGH repertoire annotation and downstream analysis
+# VDJbase repertoire annotation and downstream analysis

-The pipeline performs anotation and downstrean analysis of human IGH repertoire sequences.
+The pipeline performs anotation and downstrean analysis of AIRR-seq.

 The pipeline can be devided into seven main componenet:

 **1. Initial repertoire alignment and annotation based reference set**

-> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (presto) against the supplied reference set.
+> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (presto) against the supplied reference set and collapse tham.

 **2. Undocumented allele inference**

-> In this section, inference for undocumented IGHV allele (not found in the initial reference set) is performed using TIgGER.
+> In this section, inference for undocumented V allele (not found in the initial reference set) is performed using TIgGER.

 **3. Second repertoire alignment and annotation with the discovered undocumented alleles.**